chdsbd/kodiak/README.md

 ## Setup

-**Danger:** Kodiak requires branch protection to be enabled to function, currently Kodiak won't merge PRs if status checks are failing, but in the future Kodiak will not run if branch protection is disabled.
+**Danger:** Kodiak requires branch protection to be enabled to function, Kodiak won't merge PRs if branch protection is disabled.

 1. Create a `.kodiak.toml` file in the root of your repository on the default branch with the following contents: